micmejia/bible-dump/NKJV/Ezekiel/Ezek 21.md

 While they see false visions for you, While they divine a lie to you, To bring you on the necks of the wicked, the slain Whose day has come, Whose iniquity _shall_ end.

 ###### 30
 'Return _it_ to its sheath.
-I will judge you In the place where you were created, In the land of your [^g]nativity.
+I will judge you In the place where you were created, In the land of your nativity.

 ###### 31
 I will pour out My indignation on you; I will blow against you with the fire of My wrath, And deliver you into the hands of brutal men _who are_ skillful to destroy.